jpedro/jpedro.github.io/random.md

 assemble walls, rooms, flats, houses, buildings.
 Whole cities in the cloud can be captured in a git repo.

+Most ad-hoc scripts and home brewed provisioning tools can't even agree on a standard for the _sand_ that builds the bricks.

 ## Sometimes you don't need the cloud

 Deploy that app straight into a bare host.
 Use unix sockets, avoid the whole TCP/IP network overheads.

-And boom!
+You better pray the backups are working

 It's the best available performance you will _ever_ get.

 ## On a knife's edge